 “If your lens of the world is not updating regularly, then you are not learning enough.
 Your lens of the world should continually be updating through experience, learning, and relationships.” – Benjamin Hardy

 Your future is directly proportional to your confidence.
 If your confidence grows, your future expands.

 The beautiful thing about winning is the transformation that happens in the process.
-At some point, motivation becomes natural.
-It becomes a point of no return.
+At some point, motivation becomes natural; it becomes a point of no return.

-Are you morphing into something greater or are you staying the same?
+Are you morphing into something greater, or are you staying the same?
 It’s your choice.

-Number 4: Keep track of your expenses
+Financial advice #4: Keep track of your expenses